nvfp/Multilayered-Noise-Generator/README.md

 To learn about the FFmpeg aspect, visit this [webpage](https://nvfp.github.io/learning/ffmpeg/index.html#multilayered_noise_generator) for more information.

 ## Troubleshooting
-#### If you encounter the error message "multilayered_noise_generator: error: ffmpeg not found or not a recognized command (ffmpeg)", try the following steps:
+#### If you encounter the error message "multilayered_noise_generator: error: ffmpeg not found or not a recognized command (ffmpeg)", consider the following:
 - Ensure that FFmpeg is installed on your machine and is accessible as a command in the shell.
 - If FFmpeg is installed but not accessible, add its location to your system's PATH variable.
-- Alternatively, you can reference the FFmpeg binary using the `-ff` flag when running the `multilayered_noise_generator` command.
+- Alternatively, you can reference the FFmpeg binary using the `-ff` flag when running a command.
 For example:

     ```sh
     python multilayered_noise_generator -ff ~/ffmpeg/bin/ffmpeg.exe